Want A Thriving Business? …Focus On Omnichannel Customer Experience!

 This installation is comprised of product videos, league statistics, and comparable shoe data.
 Product detection is informed by RFID technology connected with 3D-cameras, supporting user interaction and positioning.

-For the goal enhancing the customer experience in the future
+For the goal of enhancing the customer experience in the future

 Nike’s Digital Retail Experience narrows the gap between two retail worlds that have been separated for far too long – physical and digital.

-An A to Z and seamless customer experience is one built strategy of Omnichannel, considering store, mobile and online-shopping experiences.
+An A to Z and seamless customer experience is one built strategy of Magento Omnichannel POS solution, considering store, mobile, and online-shopping experiences.
 A new generation of retail is defined.
-It brings new features, tools, and content together and increases sale.
+It brings new features, tools, and content together and increases sales.